Johnselastin7854/Johnselastin7854/README.md

 ==============================
 Frontend Web Developer
 ----------------------
-Mechanical engineer with a passion for web development.
-Proficient in React, HTML, CSS, and JavaScript.
-Currently working as a front-end developer at a startup.
-Goal: to become a full-stack developer.
+Web development enthusiast with expertise in React, HTML, CSS, and JavaScript.
+Currently employed as a front-end developer at a startup, aspiring to transition into a full-stack developer role.

-I am enthusiastic about contributing to the web development community and sharing my progress.
-My repositories on GitHub reflect my web development journey and highlight my skills and experience.
-I'm open to collaborations and opportunities to further develop my skills and contribute to meaningful projects.
+Dedicated to actively participating in the web development community, I enjoy sharing my journey, progress, and insights.
+Explore my GitHub repositories to discover my evolving skills and hands-on experience.
+I am eager for collaborations and open to opportunities that facilitate continuous learning and meaningful project contributions.

 *  🌍  I'm based in India
 *  🖥️  See my portfolio at [John Selastin](http://selastin-portfolio.netlify.app/)